Pitch invasion: Arena sports

 Most arena sports (like ice hockey, arena football, and indoor soccer) take precautions to separate the spectators from the players and to ensure one cannot cross into the other.
 This is not only for the protection of the players but also the spectators as it also helps prevent pucks, balls, and other objects from flying at speed into spectators, along with the players themselves, and causing injury.
 Often, in addition to sidewalls, Plexiglas panels are used as a safety measure.
 Ice hockey uses the panels around the ice, team benches, and penalty boxes to enforce separation under the rules, and after the death of a young spectator in Columbus, Ohio in 2002, tall netting above the Plexiglas to protect spectators in each shooting end from flying hockey pucks.
 Furthermore, the iced surface means stepping onto a hockey rink without skates is dangerous.
 A few attempts to intrude in arena games have usually ended with physical player intervention.

+Formula One

+Several track invasions occurred in Formula One during the 1990s and 2000s, such as when spectators entered the track after Nigel Mansell won at the 1992 British Grand Prix, his home race.
+The British Grand Prix would also see a track invasion in 2003 from Neil Horan, who went on the track waving a religious banner, which stated "Read the Bible.
+The Bible is always right".